Harold Alfond Sports Arena – Maine Black Bears

 Parking in the lots adjacent to Alfond Arena costs $10, but smart fans will search the area for free spots, which at times are located right next to the pricier spots.
 Ask the parking lot attendants where the free spots are.
 This is Maine, after all, and these attendants don’t work on commission.
 If you can’t find a spot and don’t mind a walk, parking is made available at lots throughout campus.

 An extra point goes out to the sportsmanship displayed by the Maine student section.
 Despite their taunts and derisive comments directed towards the opposition throughout the night, when an opposing player is injured, they stop their shenanigans and applaud the player as he exits the ice.
 Once the puck drops, they resume their verbal assault.
-The fact that they can disconnect the contest from the person in the opposing uniform is great to see, and missing from so many venues today.
+The fact that they can disconnect the contest from the person in the opposing uniform was great to see, and missing from so many venues today.

 Another extra point is awarded for the display of Black Bear players to make it to the NHL.
 The list is extensive, and even players who only made it to the show for a game or two are honored here.